 All creatures are motivated by different things.
-Some things cross-over, but some species have many more motivators, like humans, compared to dogs.
-People are motivated by money, family/friends, food, success, power, acts of service/charity, “toys” or material possessions, etc. Dogs, thank goodness, are quite a bit simpler.
+Some things cross over, but some species have many more motivators compared to dogs.
+Humans, for example, are motivated by money, family/friends, food, success, power, acts of service/charity, “toys” or material possessions, etc. Dogs, thank goodness, are quite a bit simpler.

 To help with this, I’ve grouped the top 8 reinforcers/motivators for dogs.
 There are many others out there, but I think most can be lumped into these categories.

-- Food – ANY treat is not always a treat.
-You do not value food the same across the board nor does your dog.
-Yes, there are some dogs that will literally eat ANYTHING and obviously they are easier to motivate with food.
+1. Food – ANY treat is not always a treat.
+You do not value food the same across the board, nor does your dog.
+Yes, some dogs will literally eat ANYTHING, and obviously, they are easier to motivate with food.
 But most dogs do have preferences!
-You can start with treats when you want to teach the dog something new, but then start fading off treats and replacing them with OTHER reinforcers listed below depending on what would be appropriate in the situation and how YOUR dog ranks them.
+You can start with treats when you want to teach the dog something new, but then begin fading off treats and replacing them with OTHER reinforcers listed below depending on what would be appropriate in the situation and how YOUR dog ranks them.

-- Toys – Does your dog like toys?
+2. Toys – Does your dog like toys?
 Does he have any favorites?
-Some dogs are completely driven by toys and other dogs do like toys, but they have higher motivators.
-The best example of this is using toys during play to ask for commands.
+Toys entirely drive some dogs, and other dogs do like toys, but they have higher motivators.
+The best example of this is using toys during play to ask for cues.
 If you sit, you get the toy!
 If you do a relaxed and settled down and wait, you can get your favorite toy!

-- Play – Super common in puppies!
+3. Play – Super common in puppies!
 I see examples of this all the time.
-Puppies are biting on humans and they continue to “play” or “wrestle” with them and so they keep biting and it gets worse.
+Puppies are biting on humans, and they continue to “play” or “wrestle” with them, and so they keep biting, and it gets worse.
 You’re reinforcing the biting with “play.”
 Same works for jumping too.
 If you push the dog “off” of you, even if you’re upset, the dog may interpret that as play!
-Another classic example is when people are walking their dog and the dog drags them across the street to “play” with another dog, person, kid, etc. If they let the dog pull them and the dog gets to “play” – you just reinforced the pulling!
+Another classic example is when people are walking their dog, and the dog drags them across the street to “play” with another dog, person, kid, etc. If they let the dog pull them and the dog gets to “play,” – you just reinforced the pulling!

-- People – To some dogs, their people are the reinforcer/motivator.
+4. People – To some dogs, their people are the reinforcer/motivator.
 Maybe they have their “favorite” person in the family who they listen to the best.
-It may or may not be the person that feeds them, cares for them and trains with them, but most likely it will be!
-To some dogs (*cough* doodles *cough*) NEW people are the motivators!
+It may or may not be the person that feeds them, cares for them, and trains with them, but most likely, it will be!
+To some dogs (*cough* doodles *cough*), NEW people are the motivators!
 And every time they meet someone new or the new person continues to come towards them, pet them, talk to them… all while the dog is jumping all over them – this is a super strong reinforcer!

-- Distance – Does your dog like other dogs or no?
+7. Distance – Does your dog like other dogs or no?
 Either way, distance from something can be a reinforcer.
-If you’re walking towards something they like, only let them approach if they are doing a behavior you like.
-If it’s something they don’t like, then increase distance AWAY from that thing when they act nicely, that reinforces that behavior.
+If you’re walking towards something they like, only let them approach if they do a behavior you want.
+If it’s something they don’t like, then increase distance AWAY from that thing when they act nicely, reinforcing that behavior.
 If you don’t like spiders and I tell you that if you stay calm and don’t scream, I will take the spider away.
-And I follow through on that by taking the spider away further and further the longer you remain calm, the more you trust me and the more likely you will remain calm the next time I ask you.
+And I follow through on that by taking the spider away further and further the longer you remain calm, the more you trust me, and the more likely you will stay calm the next time I ask you.

-- Scents – wanting to smell something is a driving force for some dogs and it is a HUGE motivator for those dogs.
+8. Scents – Wanting to smell something is a driving force for some dogs, and it is a HUGE motivator for those dogs.
 Use it and create games and situations where you can reward them with being able to go smell!

 Dogs DO NOT rank all these reinforcers the same!
 Just like we have different motivators, so does your dog.
-You need to learn what your dog values and it will adjust and change over time as they grow up and mature.
+It would help if you learned what your dog values, and it will adjust and change over time as they grow up and mature.
 Part of being in any relationship is to learn to grow together, not apart!

-I hope that these reinforcers will help you in not only building the relationship with your dog but also in training them to listen to you.
+I hope that these reinforcers will help you build a relationship with your dog and train them to listen to you.
 If you need more explanation on how to continue to train your dog, I am now offering online consultations.
 Schedule one now!